What are the parts of speech in Spanish?

 3. Adjectives (Adjetivos)

 Adjectives describe nouns.
 They tell you what kind, which one, how many, or whose.
-In Spanish, adjectives usually come after the noun.
+In Spanish adjectives usually come after the noun — which is the opposite of English and worth paying attention to from the beginning.

 In Spanish adjective is el adjetivo.